-Using conventional NDT methods to inspect coils in process fired heaters and steam generators is challenging.
-Using intelligent pigging technologies to inspect coils connected to common headers is even more challenging.
+Using conventional NDT methods to inspect coils in process fired heaters, furnaces and steam generators is challenging.
 Quest Integrity overcomes these challenges by offering a comprehensive solution with its Furnace Tube Inspection System (FTIS™) and advanced engineering assessment capabilities.
-FTIS™ is a high-resolution automated ultrasonic inspection technology that quickly and accurately inspects piping coils contained in fired heaters and steam generators per API Recommended Practice 573.
-This technology eliminates the need for scaffolding and confined space entry that is usually required for direct access to coils using other inspection methods.
+FTIS™ is a high-resolution automated ultrasonic inspection technology that quickly and accurately inspects piping coils contained in fired heaters, furnaces and steam generators per API Recommended Practice 573.
+This technology eliminates the need for scaffolding and confined space entry and is uniquely designed to inspect even the most complex coil configurations such as those containing numerous pipe diameter changes, plug header fittings, tee connections and common headers.

 FTIS™ detects and measures existing damage mechanisms such as internal and external corrosion, erosion and pitting, along with deformations such as bulging, swelling and ovality in serpentine and arbor coils, providing owner-operators with a complete and quantitative mapping of a coil’s wall thickness and geometry.
 These damage mechanisms are quickly identified and quantified in an inspection report.

-Read more on the important factors to consider when selecting inspection technology in Quest Integrity’s most recent paper authored by Tim Haugen, “A SMART APPROACH TO INSPECTING FIRED HEATER AND BOILER COILS.”
+Read more on the important factors to consider when selecting an inspection technology in Quest Integrity’s paper authored by Tim Haugen, “A Smart Approach to Inspecting Fired Heater and Boiler Coils”.